-I am a research scientist at Adobe Research.
+I am a research scientist in the Creative Technologies Lab at Adobe Research.
 Before joining Adobe, I was a postdoctoral scholar at the Department of Computer Science of Stanford University, working with Jeffrey Heer.
 I completed my PhD in the Human-Centered Computing program at Georgia Tech in spring 2012, advised by John Stasko.

-My research aims to overcome these limitations by developing tools to enable data enthusiasts to more effectively perform visual data analysis.
+My research aims to overcome these limitations by developing tools to enable data enthusiasts to more effectively perform data analysis and visual communication.
 In terms of productivity, users should be able work with more data with reduced time and effort; in terms of usability, the tools should be accessible to non-technical users.
 My research in visual analytics addresses this goal through three research threads:

 - user-centered visual analytic systems for domain experts

 - computational methods for scaling interactive visualizations to big data

 For details on my research work, please visit my Projects page.